 I am a Canadian citizen.
 Do I need a visa?

 No, Canadian citizens can enter the Schengen Area without a visa.
 If you are on a short stay, you can even stay an extra 90 days in Hungary (not in the other Schengen countries during this extra period).
 This is under a bilateral visa waiver arrangement concluded between Hungary and Canada before Hungary’s Schengen accession.

 Your Canadian passport’s validity must exceed the date when you intend to leave the Schengen Area by at least three months.

 You can also consult the Canadian Government’s information page on the Schengen Area.

 I am a Canadian-Hungarian dual citizen.
 Can I use my Hungarian passport for traveling?

 Yes, of course, as a Hungarian citizen it is your constitutional right to stay in Hungary indefinitely.
 On information about returning to Canada, please consult the webpage of Immigration, Refugees and Citizenship Canada.

 I am a protected person with a Canadian refugee travel document.
 Can I travel to Hungary?

-You enjoy visa-free travel to Hungary with your refugee travel document issued by Canada.
+You enjoy short stay visa-free travel to Hungary with your refugee travel document issued by Canada.
 Please check the requirements of all other Schengen countries you intend to visit, you might need a visa for those.